 Frankfurt won the race to Lindstrom's signature on a five-year contract in the summer of 2021.
-Lindstrom featured in all eight of Die Adler's first eight league games and struck his first Bundesliga goal in the 2-0 win at Freiburg on Matchday 12, sparking a superb spell of form that saw the Dane score four goals and provide three more assists in the final six matches of the Hinrunde.
+The 5'10" Dane featured in all eight of Die Adler's first eight league games and struck his first Bundesliga goal in the 2-0 win at Freiburg on Matchday 12, sparking a superb spell of form that saw the Dane score four goals and provide three more assists in the final six matches of the Hinrunde.
 It helped Frankfurt chalk up six wins out of seven games between Matchdays 11-17 as they moved from 15th place to sixth.
-Amongst that run, Lindstrom ended 2021 by scoring in each of the final three games of the year in victories over Bayer Leverkusen, Borussia Mönchengladbach and Mainz.
+Amongst that run, Lindstrom ended 2021 by scoring in each of the final three games of the year.

 Plays a bit like: Julian Draxler

 Lindstrom describes his game as such: "In general I like to play up front but can also play on the wings.
 I’ve got a strong shot on me from distance and I like to link up play in the penalty area."

 A man that also loved to run at defenders and sank them to the floor with a drop of the shoulder was Draxler.
 The former Schalke and Wolfsburg midfielder - who won the 2014 FIFA World Cup with Germany - takes up very similar attacking positions to Lindstrom, drifting between the lines and making it exceedingly difficult for opposition defenders to keep tabs on his movement.